Science Subject Leader: Miss H Johnson

 Intent

 At Horton Kirby, our Science curriculum aims to inspire all children to build upon their natural curiosity to develop skills of scientific enquiry, questioning and experimenting to build an understanding of the world around them.
-They learn to appreciate the work of famous scientists from all cultures and points in history and how they have influenced and shaped the world today.
+Our curriculum is aspirational and children build upon their knowledge throughout the school.
+They learn to appreciate the work of famous scientists from a range of cultures and points in history and how they have influenced and shaped the world today.
+This enables children to become aware of a range of opportunities within Science.

 Implementation